Diverge & Bloom

 How does you biology impact your mental health and overall well-being?
 How does your body feel?
 How do things like chronic health conditions, medical history, and overall physiological functioning impact your daily life?
 How do things like your vision, audio processing, and hearing impact your perception of the world?

-Katie uses a biopsychosocial model to understand and attune the needs of her clients.
+I use a biopsychosocial model to understand and attune the needs of my clients.
 The biopsychosocial model acknowledges and integrates the reality that overall health outcomes are influenced by physical well being, psychological health, and social environment.

 The Biopsychosocial Model